blade-lang/blade/README.md

 You can also contribute by finding bugs but not fixing them.
 To simply submit a bug from your own repo, simply modify the `BUGS.md` file in a new branch a submit a PR.
+Kindly ensure what is being reported as a bug is not already captured in `TODO.md`

 > NOTE: Bugs submitted via the `BUGS.md` file take priority.

 You can also just mail your issues to [me](mailto:eqliqandfriends@gmail.com) directly.

 ## Coding Standard